Bharapar dhufi: Connectivity

-340 km from the Ahmedabad & 95 km from the Bhuj.
+It is 340 km from Ahmedabad & 95 km from Bhuj.

 Visitors can Reach Bharapar (Dhufiwali) either by Air, Train or Road route.

 By Air, take Flight for Bhuj "Shyamji Krishna Varma Airport". various domestic airlines are available connecting Ahmedabad and Bombay.

-By Rail, Take a train going up to Ahmedabad, Gandhidham or Bhuj Station.direct trains between Bhuj-Ahmedabad on meter gauge line and for Bombay on the broad gauge line from Gandhidham.
+By Rail, Take a train going up to Ahmedabad, Gandhidham or Bhuj Station, direct trains between Bhuj-Ahmedabad on meter gauge line and for Bombay on the broad gauge line from Gandhidham.